ledwards/holocron/ROADMAP.md

 * type = character => type matches character BUT type eq character => type = character
 * Search: Luke's returns nothing, but Lukes does
 * Search: commas are broken
+* "gtc va" returns nothing
+* "a3 and side = light and foob = bazzzz" shows 0 results for every step instead of just the last one

 FUNCTIONALITY IMPROVEMENTS